Cryptographic Specifications of CryptPeer

 - implemented in JS/TS/WASM;

-- executed in a modern browser (desktop, mobile, TV, media);
+- executed in a modern browser;

 7.2 Consequences